EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

   - Remember that individual trees are within plots that have a set area.
     Individual trees and plots are remeasured through time.
-  - Use `filter(str_detect(plantStatus,"Live")` to select for the live trees.
-    The `str_detect()` function will find the rows with “Live” anywhere in variable character string.
-This is necessary because there are multiple types of live trees.
+  - The `plantStatus` column has whether the tree was live at the time of measurement, but there are multiple types of live trees.
+Be sure your analysis includes all the types of live trees.
+You may need to use string manipulation and filter functions in the `stringr` package.
   - Remember that only 50% of biomass is carbon so you will need to convert from biomass to carbon
   - Assume that belowground biomass (i.e., roots) is 30% of aboveground